lightbitbird/reactive-kafka-app/README.md

  [3] Run the Consumer http server

-    # Run and choose [2] com.kafka.graph.GraphMain
+    # Run and choose 2 com.kafka.graph.GraphMain
     sbt:reactive-kafka-app>run
     Enter number: 2

-    # You can subscripbe messages sent at [2] to the consumers of topic "topic1".
+    # You can subscripbe messages sent to the producer on the consumers of topic "topic1".
     # The subscribed messages are sent to the topic "topic2" producer at the same time.